Partial Dentures with Dr Romina in London - mobile

 Why do people need partial dentures?

 Partial dentures play an essential role in restoring functionality, aesthetics, and confidence for individuals who have lost teeth.
 Tooth loss can happen for several reasons, each carrying its unique challenges.
-Let’s explore the most common causes and how dentures can provide a solution.
+Let’s explore the most common causes and how partial dentures can provide a solution.

 Poor oral hygiene and maintenance

 Neglecting regular brushing, flossing, and dental check-ups is a leading cause of tooth decay and gum disease, both of which can result in tooth loss.
 Advanced periodontal (gum) disease weakens the supporting structures of teeth, causing them to become loose or fall out.
-Dentures provide an effective way to restore a healthy-looking smile and enable normal eating and speaking after extensive tooth loss.
+Partial dentures provide an effective way to restore a healthy-looking smile and enable normal eating and speaking after extensive tooth loss.

 Dental trauma or injury

 Accidents, falls, or sports-related dental injuries can lead to the sudden loss of one or more teeth.
-While dental implants or bridges are sometimes viable options, dentures remain a practical choice, especially for individuals who have lost multiple teeth in an accident.
+While dental implants or bridges are sometimes viable options, partial dentures remain a practical choice, especially for individuals who have lost multiple teeth in an accident.

 Medical conditions and treatments

 Certain health conditions, such as diabetes, osteoporosis, and rheumatoid arthritis, can weaken bone density and lead to tooth loss.
-Additionally, cancer treatments like chemotherapy and radiation may compromise oral health, necessitating dentures to restore dental functionality.
+Additionally, cancer treatments like chemotherapy and radiation may compromise oral health, necessitating partial dentures to restore dental functionality.

 Congenital or genetic factors

 Some people are born with conditions that affect their oral health, such as enamel hypoplasia or other hereditary factors that increase susceptibility to decay or tooth loss.
-For individuals who lose teeth at a young age due to these factors, dentures can offer a long-term solution.
+For individuals who lose teeth at a young age due to these factors, partial dentures can offer a long-term solution.

 Age and natural deterioration